 The Real Remington Steele: Early on in the Imperial Agent's class quest, the player steals the identity of a pirate called the Red Blade.
 The real Red Blade eventually learns of this and is not amused.
 Funnily enough, he strongly implies that the identity really is a Legacy Character.

-The Bounty Hunter kills Jedi Master Kellian Jarro, and destroys an entire Republic war ship to win the Great Hunt.
+The Bounty Hunter kills a Jedi Master and destroys a Republic war ship to win the Great Hunt.
 Later on they are attacked by Republic agents, branded a terrorist and named public enemy number one of the Republic.
-It doesn't matter if its Nothing Personal, or they were just doing a job the powers at be are naturally going to go after them.
+It doesn't matter if its Nothing Personal and just business to the Hunter, their actions were naturally going to catch up with them.